stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Normally we would throw an exception for an unknown command but it seems more prudent to ignore by default (given the nature of OBJ files).

-We also provide the following:
+The following configuration options are also provided:

-* An `add` method to register a command parser.
+* An `add` method to register command parsers.

 * A setter to override the error handler as required.